Skip to content

 Default: Null

-Add unified prefixes for consumer group. https://github.com/dotnetcore/CAP/pull/780
+Add unified prefixes to consumer group names. https://github.com/dotnetcore/CAP/pull/780

 TopicNamePrefix